Skip to main content

 People attending the Winter Solstice celebration at Castelrigg Stone Circle near Keswick in Cumbria

-Find more places to visit in North West England
+Explore more of North West England